Healthcare Associated Infections: The Patient & Physician's Guide

 • Isolation procedures: To reduce the risk of spread, keeping patients with suspected or confirmed HAIs separate from other patients is key.
 Reusable equipment (like blood pressure cuffs) should be dedicated to a single isolation patient.

-Healthcare providers can improve patient safety and reduce the spread of infections by adhering to their employer’s infection prevention and control requirements.
+Hospital staff can improve patient safety and reduce the spread of infections by adhering to their employer’s infection prevention and control requirements.

 Since contamination of healthcare workers’ hands is a significant cause of HAI spread, one of their most important responsibilities is practicing good hand hygiene.
 Many healthcare workers are already prioritizing hand hygiene, but there is room for improvement with hand washing compliance hovering around 50% at U.S. hospitals.